 Golf push cart – three or four wheel?

 Most golf push carts on the market are three-wheel but you will find some four-wheel models.
 The four-wheel carts have been created to offer added stability, which is important for electric models when the golfer may not be close enough to the cart to stop it from falling.
 The more typical, three-wheel model is better when taking your push cart over terrain as there is not as much rigid stability when compared to a four-wheel.

 It’s also worth considering wheel size, regardless of three- or four-wheel carts.
-As a general rule, the larger the wheels, the better: they provide added stability when directing the push cart, particularly when covering uneven terrain.
-Larger wheels also make your cart easier to direct and manoeuvre, which reduces energy spent on trying to control less stable carts.
+As a general rule, the larger the wheels, the better: they provide added stability when directing the pushcart, particularly when covering uneven terrain.
+Larger wheels also make your cart easier to direct and maneuver, which reduces the energy spent on trying to control less stable carts.

 Golf cart accessories to look for

 A seat can come in handy as a means to rest your legs, while a cooler bag will, as the name says, keep your drinks cool.
 It’s worth keeping in mind, though, not to get distracted by the gimmicks and add-ons.
-While they are useful additions, always prioritise weight, stability, how convenient it is to store and ease of assembly.
+While they are useful additions, always prioritize weight, stability, how convenient it is to store, and ease of assembly.

 By now you should have a complete understanding of push carts, and more importantly the best golf push cart to suit your needs and/or budget.
 You can’t go wrong with any of the carts we’ve recommended, but if you’re still not sure, we give the edge to the Clicgear Model 3.5+.
 Sturdy, lightweight, fully adjustable and packed with accessories (as well as the option to add even more Clicgear gear), the Model 3.5+ is our pick of the picks.